 While having 3 years of profitability would be great, you will likely start to plateau if you wait that long to grow your small business.

 Small businesses are typically limited by people.
 Once they hit their maximum, they can actually become less efficient.
-So, each new customer is a little less profitable than the last because they are paying overtime, etc. Or, each new customer is a little less satisfied because quality starts to suffer due to burnout, etc. After than, growing your small business is more challenging.
+So, each new customer is a little less profitable than the last because they are paying overtime, etc. Or, each new customer is a little less satisfied because quality starts to suffer due to burnout, etc. After than, growing your small business is more challenging, and it is harder to get capital without pain

 If demand is high and you are profitable, it probably isn’t best to wait 3 years to grow your small business.